ffund/intro-ml-tss21/slides/5-logistic-regression.md

 This expression is familiar as the PMF of a Bernoulli random variable.

-We take the log of both sides, because then the product turns into a sum, and we make it negative so we can minimize instead of maximize...
+We take the log of both sides, because then the product turns into a sum (better for numeric stability!), and we make it negative so we can minimize instead of maximize...

 :::